 9. Osoyoos Lake

 Osoyoos Lake straddles the Canadian province of British Columbia and the U.S state of Washington.
-Osoyoos Lake is the third-largest by size and third-deepest among Okanagan lakes, yet it is only the fourth-largest by volume, covering 5,733 acres (23.2 km2) of surface area.
+Osoyoos Lake is the third-largest by size and third-deepest among Okanagan lakes, yet it is only the fourth-largest by volume, covering 5,733 acres (23.2 square kilometers) of surface area.

 ‘Osoyoos’ is derived from the word ‘suius (soo-yoos),’ which means ‘place where two lakes meet.’
 During the last Ice Age, a massive glacier carved out the Okanagan Valley.
 The glacial meltwaters created Osoyoos Lake and others in the basin when the ice sheet retreated.
 During severe drought, lake levels may drop below the average range, driving British Columbia to strive in keeping flows up to safeguard aquatic habitats and return migrating salmon.